alan-turing-institute/asg-research-communications/environment-and-sustainability-report/recommendations.md

 * (Facilitate) Interdisciplinary and Inclusive Collaboration
 * (Create) Open, Reproducible and Ethical AI Technology
 * (Pioneer) Cross-Disciplinary Data Integration and Real-World Deployment
-* (Build a) Common Understanding of AI Applications
+* Informing community of ethical use of AI